polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 * Root account(s) have access to reading and writing to all files
 * Non-root accounts have read access to everything, except the _"auth.hl"_ file, main _"/web.config"_ file, _"/db/"_ folder, and other users files
-* Non root accounts only have write access to their own files, in addition to all common files
+* Non root accounts only have write access to their own files, in addition to all _"/common/"_ files

 ## Overriding file IO access